alexcrichton/cargo-vendor/README.md

 * The vendor directory may not be suitable for checking into a VCS as it contains a git repo itself and also contains tarballs, not checked out contents.

+# License

+`cargo-vendor` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.

+See LICENSE-APACHE, and LICENSE-MIT for details.